itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

     combining cybersecurity and data protection technologies with the cyber protection approach can help me protect my clients from data loss and cyberthreats.
+16. 06/27/22: Andres wants to help me with hiring by focusing on nearshore staff augmentation with locality and culture-fit in mind.
+He's been emailing me since Jan 2021 any time a dev spot opened on our website.
+17. 06/27/22: Kathy went through my LinkedIn profile and wants to know my interest on the below.
+She'd love to offer "**FREE 0$ POC(Proof of Concept)**.
+They develop Automation script for few complex scenarios(shared by me) on my application in any technical stack."
+Kathy, I _wish_ we had "few complex scenarios", but these are computers.

 [1]: https://www.youtube.com/watch?v=B8C5sjjhsso